How To Add Instagram Photos To WordPress

-Grab a theme or plugin (or embed some photos on your own) and start building a relationship with your readers!
-If you have another theme or plugin you’d recommend for Instagram, or if you have any tips or questions for sharing photos with WordPress just leave a comment below.
+Grab a plugin or embed some photos on your own and start building a relationship with your readers!
+If you have another plugin you’d recommend for Instagram, or if you have any tips or questions for sharing photos with WordPress just leave a comment below.

 Hello Kyla, your efforts much be appreciated, I didn’t find much help on integrating Instagram in WordPress.
 It is really important now a days as Instagram is one of the best social media platforms.
 Integrating both Instagram and WordPress, is great as it can make your website more interesting and user friendly.